WF-WellFish/WellFish-Machine-Learning/README.md

 ## Final Note
 Congratulations!
-The machine learning model for fish species classification is now ready for use.
+The machine learning model for fish species classification & Detection of Fish Diseases is now ready for use.

 ---